snowflakemake/SpotifyScheduler/README.md

 ## Notes

 - Spotify requires an active Premium subscription for programmatic playback.
-- The machine running the script must stay awake until the scheduled time (unless `--now` is used).
+- The machine running the script must stay awake until the scheduled time (unless `--now` or `--system-schedule` offloads to the OS scheduler).
-- If you need to schedule multiple items, run the script once per item in separate terminals or background jobs.
+- If you need to schedule multiple items, run the script once per item in separate terminals or background jobs, or create multiple system jobs.
+- Ensure your environment variables or Spotipy cache are available to scheduled jobs (e.g., run the script from the same directory so the `.cache` file is reused).
+- Linux systems may need to enable the `atd` service (`sudo systemctl enable --now atd`) before jobs will execute.
+- Windows scheduled tasks inherit the security context of the user who creates them; make sure that user has rights to run the Python script and access the cache.